Tenured/Tenure-Track Faculty Retirement FAQs

 Begin by accessing NYU’s Planning for Retirement pages.
 Retiree benefits include medical, dental, and vision coverage; life insurance continuation; access to Health Advocate, Inc.; and tuition benefits.

 Yes.
 Workshops are offered to help faculty members understand retirement benefits.
 Workshops cover medical insurance, Medicare, Social Security, and more.
 For information about attending a retirement workshop, please contact your school representative.
-You can also contact PeopleLink at any time with questions about retirement benefits.
+You can also contact PeopleLink at any time with questions about retirement benefits and see the latest workshops.

 The University has also compiled information on nearby apartment buildings (PDF) that could offer alternative rental opportunities for retiring faculty.
 This information includes large apartment buildings (>100 units) that are within two miles of the Washington Square campus.
 Please note that the University has no formal agreement with the apartment buildings on this list, nor does it have any information as to the availability or condition of apartments.
 This list is in no way a recommendation or endorsement of these apartment buildings, but rather a list of buildings near Washington Square that may or may not be options for future housing.